 - Appetite swings and temporary weight fluctuation

+When you stop GLP-1 medications, your appetite returns, food noise increases, and metabolism may slow.
+Many people experience common challenges like rapid portion increases or abandoning exercise routines.
 Knowing what to expect is the first step to taking control and rebuilding healthy habits naturally.

-Phase 1: Reconnect with Your Body
+Phase 1: reconnect with your body

 After GLP-1s, your appetite signals are adjusting, so it’s important to keep blood sugar steady.
 Focus on: